ngx-translate/core/README.md

 - [.po files Loader](https://github.com/biesbjerg/ngx-translate-po-http-loader) by @biesbjerg: Use .po translation files with ngx-translate
 - [ngx-translate-extract](https://github.com/biesbjerg/ngx-translate-extract) by @biesbjerg: Extract translatable strings from your projects
 - [MessageFormat Compiler](https://github.com/lephyrus/ngx-translate-messageformat-compiler) by @lephyrus: Compiler for ngx-translate that uses messageformat.js to compile translations using ICU syntax for handling pluralization, gender, and more
+- [ngx-translate-zombies](https://marketplace.visualstudio.com/items?itemName=seveseves.ngx-translate-zombies) by @seveves: A vscode extension that finds unused translation keys and shows them in a diff view (so called zombies).

 ## Additional Framework Support